Erythema Nodosum

 - Enteropathies: 1–4%; ulcerative colitis, Crohn disease, Behçet disease, celiac disease, diverticulitis

-- Rare causes: <1% (2)
+- Rare causes: <1% (3)

-- Fungal: dermatophytes, coccidioidomycosis, histoplasmosis, blastomycosis
+- Fungal: dermatophytes, coccidioidomycosis, histoplasmosis, blastomycosis, Kerion of Celso

-- Viral/chlamydial: infectious mononucleosis, lymphogranuloma venereum, paravaccinia, HIV, hepatitis B, C
+- Viral/chlamydial: infectious mononucleosis; lymphogranuloma venereum; paravaccinia; HIV; hepatitis B, C

 - Malignancies: lymphoma/leukemia, sarcoma, myelodysplastic syndrome